Fee descriptions

 Undergraduate students attending the Saint John campus are charged a mandatory Students’ Representative Council fee at the beginning of the fall and winter terms.
 This fee funds a wide array of student-related services and events, including SafeRide, Clubs & Societies and maintaining student life on campus.
 It also funds the operations of the Students’ Representative Council, by allowing its representatives to bring the voices of students to all levels of government, and conduct all administrative matters.

-Undergraduate students are charged a mandatory Student Union fee at the beginning of the fall and winter terms.
+Undergraduate students attending the Fredericton campus are charged a mandatory Student Union fee at the beginning of the fall and winter terms.
 This fee funds a variety of student-related services and events, like SafeRide and Book Buy & Sell; it also funds the operation of the Student Union, which is responsible for representing the student body in administrative matters and promoting student rights.
 To learn more about these services and to view the latest Student Union budget, see the UNB Student Union.
 Prior to Fall 2021, part-time students were charged the Adult Learner Part Time Fee (ALPS Fee).

 Undergraduate students are charged a fee that funds the university's two student newspapers: The Brunswickan (UNB Fredericton), Canada's oldest student publication, and The Baron (UNB Saint John).